How to Trim a Beard with Scissors: Master the Art of Precision

 Stay sharp with mini maintenance sessions.

-• Use the same scissors and comb technique from your initial trim.
+- Use the same scissors-and-comb technique as your initial trim.

 3. Support Growth from Within